AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 * unused variables or statements (again, can hurt readability and maintainability or even be the sign of a bug)

-.. index:: silver level; absence of run-time errors
+.. index:: Silver level; absence of run-time errors

 .. _Prove Absence of Run-Time Errors (AoRTE):